-[1.1 I thank the dead]
+I. Thanksgiving

 I thank the dead!

-In the same way as this morning's celebration set the mood, so we want to let it come to a close in the same way.
-Our deceased are not dead, they are with us today.
-The work that has been created here is just as much the work of those who co - operated with me.
+In the same way as the celebration began so beautifully, so we want to let it come to a close.
+Our dear departed are not dead, our dear departed are amongst us today.
+The work that has been created here is just as much the work of those who co-operated with me.
 I am inconceivable without you.
-My whole work cannot be explained without your most personal and profound co - operation.
+My whole work cannot be explained without your most personal and deep co-operation.
 This applies in the first place to our dead.
+Whom do I mean?
+Should I remind you of our hero sodalists?
+I don't want to mention them all by name so as not to do an injustice to anyone.
+Of course, our dear departed from the ranks of the Sisters are also meant here.
+They are all with us today, it is their work that has developed.
+And if every hymns of thanksgiving rise up to heaven, we don't want to forget to whom they are addressed.